Knewton/Zoidberg/EXAMPLE.md

+time_ending
 # Zoidberg Solution

 ## The problem
     Jane has 14 balloons.
 She buys another 6 balloons.
 How many balloons does she have now?

 ## Digested problem
     Jane    	has     	14      	balloons	.
     NNP     	VBZ     	CD      	NNS     	.